- About this policy

-We will keep all your relevant personal information – including notes, letters and information given to us about you – in a confidential record that is specific to you.
+We will keep all your relevant personal information – including notes, letters, emails and information given to us about you – in a confidential record that is specific to you.
 We use an electronic case management system (customer relationship management system (CRM) or other electronic system, depending on the service) as well as paper records to support our advice, guidance and support provision.
 This means that we can keep the information you provide us, so we are able to see the history and relevant details of your case(s).
 This ensures that we provide appropriate and accurate advice or support.
 We take information security very seriously.
 No one is allowed access to our system or files unless they need this to provide the service to you, or for one of the other purposes discussed in this notice.

 We may need to disclose and discuss your personal information to third party individuals or organisations if this is necessary to help resolve your issue.
 Examples include:

 - council housing, social services and Housing Benefits teams

 - the DWP/Job Centre or HMRC